YonSci/vectri-mkdocs/docs/day1/02-use-case.md

-# Workshop Summary: Assessment of Climate Driven Variations in Malaria Transmission in Amhara Region Using the VECTRI Model
+# Assessment of Climate Driven Variations in Malaria Transmission in Amhara Region Using the VECTRI Model

 **Researcher:** Hailu Fentaw
 **Institution:** Addis Ababa University